vimeo/groupcache/README.md

 ## Summary

-galaxycache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
+galaxycache is a caching and cache-filling library, adapted from groupcache, intended as a replacement for memcached in many cases.

-For API docs and examples, see http://godoc.org/github.com/golang/galaxycache
+For API docs and examples, see http://godoc.org/github.com/vimeo/galaxycache

 ## Comparison to memcached